Juniper/py-junos-eznc/vagrant/puppet/README.md

 - **[vagrant](http://www.vagrantup.com) 1.5**
 - **[virtualbox](http://www.virtualbox.org) 4.3**
 - rsync on host

-The first part of the provisioning process is a shell script to install Puppet.
+Once Vagrant brings up the guest OS, two provisioners are executed in the following order:

+1. Shell
+  1. Install Puppet
+2. Execute Puppet manifest
+  1. Install dependencies with system package manager
+  2. Install PyEZ with pip

+For the script provisioner to install Puppet the required shell script must be present (as defined in the Vagrantfile).

 These are provided at https://github.com/hashicorp/puppet-bootstrap/

 Some editing of the files is necessary.

 For example, centos_6_x.sh can be changed to fedora-20.sh with the following update:
 ```
 REPO_URL="https://yum.puppetlabs.com/fedora/f20/products/x86_64/puppetlabs-release-20-10.noarch.rpm"
 ```

+In testing the Debian script had to be modified.
+A diff is provided below.

 debian.sh
 ```